securitybunker/databunker/INSTALLATION.md

 # Installing Databunker

-## Just run from the Docker container
+## Just run as the Docker container

 This is the easiest method to start with Data Bunker.
 Always use the latest version.

-You can fetch and start Databunker with the following command:
+**For the first time**, you can fetch and start Databunker with the following command:

 ```
 cd ~
 mkdir -p data
+chmod 0777 data
 docker run -v ~/data:/databunker/data -p 3000:3000 \
   --rm --name dbunker paranoidguy/databunker
 ```